xcart/xc5-manual/en/modules/blog_system_in_x-cart/getting_started_with_blog_system_in_x-cart.md

 To start using a blog system in X-Cart:

 1. Create a new MySQL user and a new MySQL database for WordPress.
 For security reasons, we recommend these to be separate from the ones used by X-Cart.
-2. In a web browser, open your X-Cart store's home page and click "Blog".
+2. In a web browser, while being logged in as your X-Cart store administrator, open your X-Cart store's home page and click "Blog".
     ![]({{site.baseurl}}/attachments/7505489/7602727.png)

 3. The page that opens will allow you to install and configure WordPress using an installation wizard.
 The installation wizard includes two steps: at the first step, the latest version of WordPress will be downloaded to the** blog** directory within your X-Cart 5 directory (Make sure your X-Cart 5 directory has write permissions!); at the second step, WordPress will be configured and installed.